 Cycling Rain Jackets – Watch for This

+A waterproof cycling rain jacket therefore presents a basic garment for all kinds of cyclists.
+It should always be at hand in unpredictable weather conditions.
+But not all cycling rain jackets are the same, there are major differences depending on the sports discipline, the use and the demands.
 You will probably be very surprised to see the variety of cycling rain jackets and their differences in terms of price.
 We would like to shed some light on the world of rain jackets for cyclists and point out the most important features to you:

 1. The cut of a cycling rain jacket is always adapted to the seated cycling posture.
 The back has to be extra long for your behind to stay dry.
 This way you are not simply protected from rain but also from spray if your bicycle has no mudguards.
 In the front area the jacket must be shorter for it not to bulk in the seated posture bent over.
 The more extreme the seated posture (e.g. in road biking) the more pronounced this difference in length between front and back needs to be in cycling rain jackets.